jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - Turns out there is no imperative for users to explicitly define or interact with them.
   - High-demand enterprise systems deployed in Erlang, Javascript, Python.
   - Erlang keeps the telephony system operational.
+- Strength of relation between assumption and result inconsistent.
 :::

 # Types